Cadmus-class sloop: HMS Espiegle

 On commissioning, Espiegle joined the China Station.
-Due to the threat to British subjects and interests in Yingkou (then known as Newchwang) from the Russo-Japanese war, she was sent to the Liao River during 1903-1904, where she wintered in the river in a mud dock dug out for her.
-Once the ice had melted, she made passage to Wei-hai-wei, passing Port Arthur at daylight on 13 April 1904, witnessing exchanges of fire between Japanese and Russian ships.
+Due to the threat to British subjects and interests in Yingkou (then known as Niuzhuang) from the Russo-Japanese war, she was sent to the Liao River during 1903-1904, where she wintered in the river in a mud dock dug out for her.
+Once the ice had melted, she made passage to Weihaiwei, passing Port Arthur at daylight on 13 April 1904, witnessing exchanges of fire between Japanese and Russian ships.

 By 1914, Espiegle was on the East Indies Station.
 She took part in the operations in the Shatt-al-Arab in November 1914 with Odin and Clio, reaching as far as Basra.
 She was sold at Bombay on 17 September 1923.

 HMS Fantome

 Fantome served on the North America and West Indies Station, including a period in late 1902 and early 1903 when, under Commodore Montgomerie in HMS Charybdis, she enforced a blockade of the Venezuelan coast.
 From 1906, Fantome was operated by the Royal Navy Survey Service and conducted survey operations in Australian waters until the outbreak of war in 1914.
 She was transferred to the Royal Australian Navy on 27 November 1914 as a patrol vessel armed with two 4 in and four 12-pounder guns.
 From September 1915 to September 1917, she operated in the Bay of Bengal and South China Sea, and from late 1917 was based at Suva, Fiji performing police duties.
 She conducted a punitive raid on Malekula in the New Hebrides in October 1918.
 Fantome was returned to the Royal Navy in April 1920 for service as a survey ship, remaining in Australian waters until she paid off in April 1924.
 She was sold for scrap at Sydney on 30 January 1925, hulked and used as a barge, mainly in Tasmania.
 She was finally sold for demolition in 1956.